pahlse/meteoblue-cli/README.md

 # Example

 This is how 3-hourly rainspot and hourly precipitation data could be structured.
-Based on the example of Stephenville, Texas.
+Based on the example of Stephenville, Texas, 24/12/2024.

 ![Example Image](./rainspot_plot.png)